Truthful Interval Covering: Two Natural Extensions

 \subsection{Unknown interval lengths}

-In general, it seems natural to assume that the length of the agents' intervals, as well as their positions, could constitute reported information.
-In this case, however, we prove the following stark impossibility.
+In general, it seems natural to assume that the length of the agent intervals, as well as their positions, could constitute reported information.
+In this case, however, we prove the following stark impossibilities for the social cost and the max cost.

-\begin{theorem} When the lengths of the intervals are unknown, for any $\eps \in (0,1)$, the approximation ratio of any randomized truthful in expectation mechanism is $\Omega(1/\eps)$. \end{theorem}
+\begin{theorem} For the social cost, when the lengths of the intervals are unknown, the approximation ratio of any randomized truthful in expectation mechanism is $\Omega(1/\eps)$, for any $\varepsilon \in (0,1)$. \end{theorem}

 \begin{proof} To begin with, we will prove the lower bound for any deterministic mechanism $\calM$ and then explain how we can suitably augment the idea in order to get the bound for randomized mechanisms.
 Consider an instance $\ical$ with two agents, where the leftmost agent is associated with the interval $I_1=[0,1]$ and the rightmost agent is associated with the interval $I_2=[3, 3+\eps]$.
 In addition, assume that the covering interval $C$ has length $1$; clearly $C$ can have a non-zero intersection with at most one of the agents' intervals.
 Given $\ical$, $\calM$ must locate $C$ such that it intersects $[0,1]$; otherwise, its approximation ratio would be larger than $\frac{1}{\eps}$.
 In fact, it has to be the case that $|C \cap [0,1]| > \eps$.
 Without loss of generality, we can assume that $0 \in C$; that is, $C$ covers the left-agent from the left.
 Now, consider the instance $\ical'$, where the left-agent has the interval $[0,\eps^2]$ while the right-agent still has the interval $[3, 3+\eps]$.
 Here, the optimal cost is $\eps^2$, achieved when the right-agent is completely covered.
 Observe that, since $|C \cap [0,1]| > \eps$ and $0 \in C$, $[0,\eps^2]$ is contained in the covering interval of the mechanism for instance $\ical$.
 We argue that, due to truthfulness, $\calM$ has to locate $C$ at $\ical'$ such that $[0,\eps^2] \subset C$ as well; otherwise, the left-agent could declare $[0,1]$ as her interval, lead to $\ical$, and thus get cost $0$.
 Hence, when given instance $\ical'$ as input, mechanism $\calM$ achieves cost $\eps$, and its approximation ratio is $\frac{\eps}{\eps^2} = \frac{1}{\eps}$.